vircadia/vircadia-docs-sphinx/docs/source/create/avatars/package-avatar.rst

 Troubleshooting with the Avatar Packager
 -------------------------------------------

 The Avatar Packager will notify you of any errors or warnings that may affect the way your avatar looks and behaves in High Fidelity.
-This is a list of the errors you may encounter, along with basic instructions on how to fix your avatar. **Errors** (in red) must be fixed before you upload your avatar, while **Warnings** (in orange) may or may not affect whether your avatar will show up in High Fidelity.
+This is a list of the errors you may encounter, along with basic instructions on how to fix your avatar. **Errors** (in red) must be fixed before you upload your avatar, while **Warnings** (in orange) may or may not affect whether your avatar will show up and behave correctly in High Fidelity.

 .. note::